 Treating compliance in silos is not going to be the long-term solution, unfortunately.
 Every day-to-day process is impacted by these regulatory changes; hence, ‘compliance change’ needs to be treated as another organizational change by integrating all the regulatory-related functions with regular activities.
 In enabling this transformation, technology needs to be given the lead and the compliance function automated.

 An effective strategy would be to use a high-quality external service provider to manage digital assets, which would also reduce the cost of information technology architecture used in the compliance function.
 Furthermore, this would improve the efficiency of the function, while the easily-available external expertise of regulatory reforms would allow asset managers to adapt and embrace compliance challenges in a timelier manner.

 The ultimate objective of these regulations is to make the digital marketing space more equitable, which, in turn, would positively impact the financial services industry as a whole.
 Hence, asset managers who understand and embody the ever-growing list of regulations as cost-effectively and efficiently as possible while managing their digital assets in an integrative manner will stand out and reap rich benefits.

 What's your view?

 About the Author

-Rangana Hettiarachchi is a Senior Associate at Acuity Knowledge Partners Digital Marketing function with over four years of experience in corporate reporting and content management.
-Prior to joining Acuity Knowledge Partners, he worked as Manager, Content Development, at Smart Media (PVT) Ltd. In this role, he had worked with local and international clients on corporate communications strategy development.
+Rangana Hettiarachchi is a Delivery Lead at Acuity Knowledge Partners Digital Marketing function with over seven years of experience in digital strategy, customer experience management, lead scoring and content management.
+Prior to joining Acuity Knowledge Partners, he worked as Manager, Content Development, at Smart Media (PVT) Ltd. In this role, he had worked with local and international clients on sustainability and corporate communications strategy development.
 Rangana holds a Master’s degree in Business Administration from Postgraduate Institute of Management, University of Sri Jayewardenepura, Sri Lanka.